JiaxingYuan/ICM-PPPM/README.md

 # Reproducibility：

 In the folder /examples, there are two example input files with the corresponding output files for benchmark test.
-Also, one example input file for practical salt (1:1 salt) MD simulation is presented.
+Also, an input file for practical MD simulation of monovalent electrolyte is presented.